HypothesisWorks/hypothesis/docs/internals.rst

 1. The templates can be of a much more restricted type than the desired output - you can require them to be immutable, serializable, hashable, etc without in any way restricting the range of data that you can generate.
 2. Seamless support for mutable data: Because the mutable object you produce is the result of reifying the template, any mutation done by the function you call does not affect the underlying template.
 3. Generation strategies can be made functorial (and indeed applicative.
-You can sortof make them monadic but the resulting templates are a bit fiddly and can't really be of the desired restricted type, so it's probably not really worth it)
+You can sortof make them monadic but the resulting templates are a bit fiddly and can't really be of the desired restricted type, so it's probably not actually worth it)

 The latter is worth elaborating on: Hypothesis SearchStrategy has a method map which lets you do e.g. strategy(int).map(lambda x: Decimal(x) / 100).
 This gives